LeATeP/zet/20220329194123/README.md

 `0` or default, meaning no msg, error or something
 `1` connection ping to verify to client that server is alive `2` getting info about client
+`3` notify client about server changes
-`3` client saying that he is shutting down
+`4` client saying that he is shutting down
-`4` client saying that he is reloading
+`5` client saying that he is reloading
-`5` sending specific data, say appending to map.
+`6` sending specific data, say appending to map.

 ## client side